PointOneNav/fusion-engine-client/README.md

 target_link_libraries(example_app PUBLIC fusion_engine_client)
 ```

-Note that we strongly recommend using a specific version of the library in your code by specifying a git tag (e.g.,
+Note that we strongly recommend using a specific version of the library in your code by specifying a release zip file or
-`GIT_TAG v1.15.2`), and updating that as new versions are released.
-That way, you can be sure that your code is always
+a git tag (e.g., `GIT_TAG v1.15.2`), and updating that as new versions are released.
+That way, you can be sure that your
-built with a known version of fusion-engine-client.
-If you prefer, however, you can tell CMake to track the latest
+code is always built with a known version of fusion-engine-client.
+If you prefer, however, you can tell CMake to track
-changes by using `GIT_TAG master` instead.
+the latest changes by using `GIT_TAG master` instead.

 See [examples/external_cmake_project/CMakeLists.txt](examples/external_cmake_project/CMakeLists.txt) for more details.